 The 2nd edition of the standards and guidelines originally published in Part I of the Canadian Biosafety Standards and Guidelines (CBSG), 1st Edition, 2013, have been published as the Canadian Biosafety Standard (CBS), 2nd Edition, and is now available in electronic formats (HTML and PDF).
-Printed copies will be available in the spring of 2016.
 The CBS sets out the physical containment, operational practice, and performance and verification testing requirements to ensure the safe handling and storing of human and terrestrial animal pathogens and toxins.
 The CBS continues the vision of the CBSG by updating several requirements in a risk-, evidence-, and performance-based approach, as well as incorporating new information in the field of biocontainment engineering and information to support the full implementation of the Human Pathogens and Toxins Act (HPTA) and the Human Pathogens and Toxins Regulations (HPTR).

 On December 1, 2015, the CBS replaced the CBSG and is used by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA) to monitor and verify the ongoing compliance of regulated facilities with a licence for controlled activities with human pathogens and toxins or importing or transferring terrestrial animal pathogens.